Office of Admissions

 Apply early!
-Admissions decisions are made on a rolling basis beginning in October as applications are completed and all supporting documents are received.
+Admissions decisions are made on a rolling basis as applications are completed and all supporting documents are received.
 You may apply as early as August of your senior year.
-Freshman applications are considered for the Spring, Summer and Fall semesters.
+FTIC (First Time in College) applications are considered for the Spring, Summer and Fall semesters.

 General Admission Policies

 Transcripts and Other Admission Documents

 All official transcripts, test scores, and any other required credentials must be received directly from the issuing agencies.
 It is the applicant’s responsibility to initiate the request for credentials to the issuing agencies and to assure their receipt by the Office of Admissions.
 (See “Minimum Requirements for Admission” for information concerning required documentation).
 Official transcripts from all previous institutions are required.